Art Gallery of Ontario

 About Art Gallery of Ontario:

-The Art Gallery of Ontario (AGO) was founded in 1900 by a group of private citizens as the Art Museum of Toronto.
-In 1967, the AGO was registered as a charitable organization.
-Today, it is one of the largest art museums in North America, with a physical facility of 583,000 square feet.
+Art Gallery of Ontario (AGO) was founded in 1900 by a group of private citizens as the Art Museum of Toronto.
+Today AGO is one of the largest art museums in North America, with a physical facility of 583,000 square feet.
 Its mission is to "bring people together with art to see, experience and understand the world in new ways."
-The AGO expanded in 2008 with an innovative architectural design by world-renowned architect Frank Gehry.
-It now holds approximately 90,800 works of art in its collection, which originate from 100 A.D. to the present.
-The AGO organizes and hosts a wide spectrum of major exhibitions.
+AGO expanded in 2008 with an innovative architectural design by world-renowned architect Frank Gehry.
+It now holds approximately 91,100 works of art in its collection, which originate from 100 A.D. to the present.
+AGO organizes and hosts a wide spectrum of major exhibitions.

 Financial RatiosFiscal year ending March